VeryGoodOpenSource/flutter_web_preloader/README.md

 presented to the user, the assets are already cached by the browser and prevents the application from loading piece by piece.

-While the assets are being preloaded, a realistic progress bar will be presented to the user.
+While the assets are being preloaded, a progress bar will be presented to the user.

 ## Variables